William D. McCrackan: Life

-McCrackan converted to Christian Science in 1900 and became active with the church organization, first serving as Committee on Publication for the state of New York for three years.
+McCrackan converted to Christian Science in 1900, He wrote that he was "deeply stirred by the distraught social, economic and political conditions in the world" and that "Christian Science presented itself to me at the very start as the complete answer to the questions which were harassing me" and described the religion as "experiencing a new birth."
+He took classes from Christian Science teachers Augusta Emma Stetson and Edward A. Kimball in April and June of 1900 respectively.
+McCrackan became active with the church organization, first serving as Committee on Publication for the state of New York for three years.
 In that function, he wrote two articles for the North American Review addressing articles they had recently published by Mark Twain, which had ridiculed Christian Science.
 He sent his articles to Twain, which Twain replied he had read "with admiration and with profit".
 McCrackan later called on Twain, and though they remained in disagreement regarding religion, they developed a cordial relationship.
 The last time McCrackan met with Twain, his wife was very ill and Twain, who wrote numerous articles critical of the religion, told McCrackan that he would gladly ask McCrackan to pray for her, except that his wife would rather die.

 McCrackan, a Christian Science practitioner and teacher, began lecturing on the religion in 1904 and was elected First Reader of The Mother Church in 1905.
-He later became an associate editor of the Christian Science Sentinel.
+Mary Baker Eddy, the founder of the church, requested his services proof reading her book Science and Health with Key to the Scriptures in 1904 and again in 1907.
+She also appointed him to represent the church at The National Arbitration and Peace Congress held in Carnegie Hall in New York that year.
+He later became an associate editor of The Christian Science Journal and the Christian Science Sentinel from 1916 to 1919, in the middle of which time he served as President of the Mother Church from 1917 to 1918.
+He was also a frequent contributor to the church's periodicals, and helped translate Science and Health into French, in addition to lecturing in French and German.

+During World War I, McCrackan helped organize relief committees to distribute aid across Europe which The Mother Church collected as part of its war relief operations.

-In 1919, McCrackan had a major role in founding the Jerusalem News, the first English-language newspaper published in Palestine, and was a major contributor to it - though not physically present in Jerusalem.
+In 1919, McCrackan traveled to the holy land where he had a major role in founding the Jerusalem News, the first English-language newspaper published in Palestine, and served as the paper's editor.

-He died in New York on June 12, 1923.
+McCrackan was an critic of the slogan "a land without a people for a people without a land".
+He said, "We used to read in our papers the slogan of Zionism, 'to give back a people to a Land without a People,' while the truth was that Palestine was already well-peopled with a population which was rapidly increasing from natural causes."
+He called the ethnic nationalist Zionist movement a "false start of a true movement which will be a genuine restoration, a spiritual reunion."